Michael Kinsley: Early career

 While a third-year law student, Kinsley began working at The New Republic.
-He was allowed to finish his Harvard juris doctor degree through courses at the evening program at The George Washington University Law School.
+He was allowed to finish his Harvard juris doctor degree through courses at the evening program at George Washington University Law School.

 Kinsley's first exposure to a national television audience was as moderator of William Buckley's Firing Line.
 In 1979, he became editor of The New Republic and wrote the magazine's TRB column for most of the 1980s and 1990s.
 That column was reprinted in a variety of newspaper op-ed pages, including The Washington Post, and made Kinsley's reputation as a leading political writer.
 He shared the 1986 Gerald Loeb Award for Commentary.

+In 1984, he wrote that "A gaffe is when a politician tells the truth", giving rise to the concept of a Kinsley gaffe.
+In 1986, he organized a contest for readers of The New Republic to find a newspaper headline more boring than "Worthwhile Canadian Initiative".
+The contest was won by "Debate goes on over the nature of reality", and "Worthwhile Canadian Initiative" became a long-running joke among journalists and bloggers.

 Kinsley also served as managing editor of Washington Monthly (in the mid-1970s, while still in school), editor at Harper's (for a year and a half in the early 1980s), and American editor of The Economist (a short-term, honorary position).

 Crossfire and Slate

 From 1989 to 1995, Kinsley appeared on CNN's Crossfire, co-hosting with conservative Pat Buchanan.
 Representing the liberal position in the televised political debates, Kinsley combined a dry wit with nerdy demeanor and analytical skills.

 In January 1995, Kinsley had a cameo on the first episode of the TV sitcom Women of the House, in which the show's main character, Suzanne Sugarbaker, was a guest on Crossfire.
 He also appeared in three movies during the 1990s: Rising Sun (1993), Dave (also 1993), and The Birdcage (1996).

 After leaving Crossfire in 1995, Kinsley returned to his editorial roots, relocating to Seattle to become founding editor of Microsoft's online journal, Slate.
-In 1998 he was considered for the position of editor in chief of The New Yorker, but it was ultimately awarded to David Remnick.
+In 1998 he was considered for the position of editor in chief of The New Yorker.
 In 1999 he was named Editor of the Year by the Columbia Journalism Review for his work at Slate.

 Kinsley stepped down from Slate in 2002, shortly after disclosing that he had Parkinson's disease.